 For a handful of years, I’ve had a lot of success keeping product backlogs manageable by maintaining a separate list of items that the product owner wants but isn’t truly ready to have the team work on.

 I refer to this as a holding tank.
 A holding tank allows me to restrict the product backlog to items that are desired immediately.
 The holding tank contains items that are either not quite ready or may not be needed after all.

-I think of the difference like this: The product backlog contains all the things that the product owner would pay the team to work overtime tonight on and deliver.
+I think of the difference like this: The product backlog contains all the things the product owner wants and can answer questions about right now.